Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 Cluster, which is to use the `keydb-cli --cluster import` command.

 The command moves all the keys of a running instance (deleting the keys from the source instance) to the specified pre-existing KeyDB Cluster.
-However note that if you use a KeyDB 2.8 instance as source instance the operation may be slow since 2.8 does not implement migrate connection caching, so you may want to restart your source instance with a KeyDB 3.x version before to perform such operation.